puntorigen/revelo/README.md

 ```

 ## Summary
 Generate a **cool presentation** with nothing more than NodeJS and a simple text file.
-The CLI includes a server with **hot browser reloading support**, **public url access** thanks to ngrok and an export command which can render the presentation as a **PDF, GIF or MP4 movie**.
-All of this can be tracked within github version's control and executed within any terminal or within a **Github workflow**; this way you can include self-generating presentations within your repos!
+The CLI includes a server with **hot browser reloading support**, **public url access** thanks to localtunnel and an export command which can render the presentation as a **PDF, GIF or MP4 movie**.
+All of this can be tracked within github version's control and executed within any terminal or within a **Github workflow**; this way you can even include self-generating presentations within your repos!

 ## Commands
 The CLI includes 3 commands: